tylerault/flashdetect/README.md

 What's changed
 --------------
-Only the vital bits of SWFObject's original method are retained.
+Only the vital bits of SWFObject's original detection are retained.
 Here's what's changed:

 * The 'release' number is gone (3rd value after major & minor versions).
 * Detection via the object element for non-IE browsers is not carried over.
 See `testPlayerVersion()` in SWFObject's source for more info.
 * Repeated references and Strings are abstracted to variables for better minification.
-* 'undefined' and null tests are replaced with `!!`, since all the expected values are objects.
+* 'undefined' and null tests are replaced with `!!`, since all the values are expected as objects.
 * Regular expressions were consolodated.